KArbeRes/MagentaA11yV2/public/content/documentation/web/component/search.md

    - I use the tab key to move focus to a search input
       - I HEAR its purpose is clear
       - I HEAR it identifies itself as a search input
-      - I HEAR the form itself is discoverable with screenreader shortcuts as search landmark
+      - I HEAR the form itself is discoverable with screenreader shortcuts as a search input
    - THEN when I use the tab key to move focus to the search submit button I HEAR the button is focused
    - THEN when I use the enter or spacebar key I HEAR the search results are presented